 This Agreement and all transactions contemplated by this Agreement shall be governed by, and construed and enforced in accordance with, the internal laws of the State of Florida without regard to principles of conflicts of laws.
 If any legal action or other proceeding is brought for the enforcement of this Agreement, or because of an alleged dispute, breach, default, or misrepresentation in connection with any provision of this Agreement, the successful or prevailing party or parties shall be entitled to recover reasonable attorneys' fees, sales and use taxes, court costs, and all other expenses even if not taxable as court costs.
 This Agreement may be executed in one or more counterparts, each of which shall be deemed an original, but all of which together shall constitute one and the same instrument.

-Witnesses: CAPITAL CITY BANK GROUP, INC.

-By: [NAME]

-[TITLE]
+IN WITNESS WHEREOF, the parties have caused this Participant Agreement to be signed as of the date first written above.

 [NAME]

+By:

+[NAME]

 [TITLE]

-3

-5
+[TITLE]